mkader/pyday/README.md

         Pip install -r requirements-dev.txt
         Use gunicorn to run FastAPI app using uvicorn worker: python -m gunicorn api.main:app --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8000

+            This command starts a Gunicorn server to run a Python web application located in api/main.py, using the FastAPI app instance app.
+The server will run with 4 worker processes to handle incoming requests, using the uvicorn worker class UvicornWorker to support asynchronous handling of requests.
+The server will listen on all available network interfaces (0.0.0.0) on port 8000.
+            "python -m gunicorn" invokes the Gunicorn server using the python interpreter.

     Configuring gunicorn
-        Gunicorn can be configured with a gunicorn.conf.py file to adjust worker count based on CPU cores
+        Gunicorn can be configured with a "gunicorn.conf.py" file to adjust worker count based on CPU cores

             # Gunicorn configuration file
             # https://docs.gunicorn.org/en/stable/configure.html#configuration-file